wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 ---
-title: Make app-to-phone call using Flutter
+title: Make app-to-phone call using Android and Flutter
 description: "Build Android application using Flutter and utilise Vonage Client SDK to make a call from mobile application to the phone. "
 author: igor-wojda